|

 in Harringtons or O’Connors (later Moffats) depending

+on the availability of a Priest.
 Canon Hoare was appointed to Kiltoghert Parish

 in 1887, and very soon recognised the hardship people suffered